nahuelsgk/ichnaea-pfc-nahuel/amqp/php/README.md

     php php/app/bin/build_database.php

+Please make shure that the apache user has write permissions for the `db` folder.

 * Change config.php to point to a running amqp server

 * Configure the webserver to point to `php/app/www`